One of the greatest misunderstandings in retail trading is the (mis)interpretation and the (ab)use of indicators.

 The very nature of indicators is to use the price information you see on your charts – typically the high, low, open and close of candlesticks –then apply a formula to it and turn it into visual information.

-Thus, the task of a trader is to interpret the information on their indicators in a meaningful way.
 And here lies the problem.
 Most traders never look at the indicators they are using and even less have ever tried to understand the formula the indicator uses to analyze price.
+They then use their indicators in the wrong context and wonder why nothing works.

-If all you are doing is to look for a cross on the Stochastic, if you only wait for an indicator to go into overbought/oversold area, or if you just wait for a cross-over on your MACD as a signal, indicators will not work for you and maybe trading is not the right thing.
+If all you are doing is to look for a cross on the Stochastic, if you only wait for an indicator to go into the overbought/oversold area, or if you just wait for a cross-over on your MACD as a signal, indicators will not work for you and maybe trading is not the right thing.
+You cannot reduce price action and making trading decisions to just that.

-A divergence on your RSI just tells you that the most recent price move was not as strong as the previous one, but it’s not a signal to go short immediately; a bearish engulfing pattern just tells you that there was more bearish activity than previously, but it’s not an automatic sell signal; a head and shoulders pattern just shows you that the magnitude of highs and lows has changed and that buyers weren’t able to push price to new highs, but it does not mean that you have to short each head and shoulders pattern you come across.
+A divergence on your RSI, for example, just tells you that the most recent price move was not as strong as the previous one, but it’s not a signal to go short immediately.
+A bearish engulfing pattern just tells you that there was more bearish activity than previously, but it’s not an automatic sell signal; a head and shoulders pattern just shows you that the magnitude of highs and lows has changed and that buyers weren’t able to push price to new highs, but it does not mean that you have to short each head and shoulders pattern you come across.
 Context and confluence is what matters.

 The purpose of each trading style, method and approach is just to offer a way to identify clues and to provide a framework for traders to work in.
 Collecting clues, combining them in meaningful ways and then building sophisticated trading decisions is what it’s all about.
 Hunting signals is not what trading should be.